-The importance of open, direct, and even face to face communication lay in the process leading up to the decision to dismiss rather than the communication of that fait accompli.
-Both the employer and the employee need to be responsive and communicative to fulfil their good faith obligations and, in the event of incapacity, these obligations are especially pertinent.
+Open, direct, and possibly face to face communication is important not just on the anticipated outcome, but also the process leading up to the decision to dismiss.
+Both the employer and the employee need to be responsive and communicative to fulfil their good faith obligation.
+In incapacity these obligations are especially important.

-An incapacitated employee should be asked to provide evidence as to their present and future prognosis so the employers decision whether or not to terminate their employment is based on all of the relevant facts.

-Before the decision to dismiss is made, the employee should be given the opportunity to comment on the evidence that the employer will rely on to make their decision.
+An incapacitated employee should be asked to provide evidence as to their present and future prognosis, so the employer's decision whether or not to terminate their employment is based on all of the relevant facts.
+Before the decision to dismiss is made, the employee should be given the opportunity to comment on the evidence that the employer will rely on.